Johannes Buecher

 I, Wm.
 D. Kizziah, being duly sworn, do certify that the following is taken from the original documents in the files of the official records of Rowan County, N.C. in the office of the Clerk of Superior Court, and that I personally copied the same from the originals.

 CAPT.
-FREDERICK SMITH'S LIST OP TAXABLES FOR THE YEAR 17814., EAST SIDE OP THE YADKIN RIVER.
+FREDERICK SMITH'S LIST OF TAXABLES FOR THE YEAR 1784., EAST SIDE OF THE YADKIN RIVER.

 Michael Young 200 acres